celo-org/docs/docs/celo-codebase/protocol/stability/doto.md

 ## Multi-mento Deployment

-Many instances of mento can be deployed in parallel for different stable assets.
-Currently, `cEUR` and `cUSD` live side-by-side, with independent buckets and oracle reports (although both of them are using the same `SortedOracles` instance).
+Many instances of Mento can be deployed in parallel for different stable assets.
+Currently, Mento `cEUR` and `cUSD` live side-by-side, with independent buckets and oracle reports (although both of them are using the same `SortedOracles` instance).
 They all fill the CELO bucket with funds from the Reserve, but not necessarily at the same time.